 What is your ‘go to’ quick and easy midweek meal?
-I have quite a few… but this Easy Homemade Chicken Stir Fry is definitely one of them!
+I have quite a few… but this Easy Homemade Chicken Stir Fry with Noodles is definitely one of them!

 I love how low effort it is – and how quickly it can be on the table!
 Just 15 minutes from start to finish… making it perfect for those busy weeknight evenings.

 Not only is this chicken stir fry quick and easy, it’s also packed full of goodness from all those veggies and the chicken breast meat.

 Make this chicken stir fry your own – adaptations to try

 I have made this chicken stir fry with my Homemade Stir Fry Sauce (which has just 6 ingredients and can be made in under 5 minutes…and tastes AMAZING!) but you can use use any stir fry sauce you like with this recipe – either your own homemade stir fry sauce or a bought one.

 I have used chicken in this stir fry but you can use any protein you like – fish, prawns, tofu, beef, pork, quorn, duck, lamb, turkey – it’s totally up to you!
 Simply cook your chosen protein first and tip it out onto a plate (as per the recipe card below), then cook your veggies and noodles separately before tossing everything together in the wok and serving.

 I have used my favourite combo of veggies in this stir fry – mushrooms, tenderstem broccoli (broccolini), baby corn, spring onions, red pepper, carrots and mangetouts.
 But you can use whatever veggies you like.
 If time is short, you could use a pre-prepared bag of stir fry veg from the supermarket.
 A handful of beansprouts would also be a nice addition to this chicken stir fry.